Triangle Heart: Plot

-Kosuke Makihara works as a substitute janitor of a huge boarding house called Sazanami Dormitory mostly consisting of young girls from grades of elementary school through high school, while the regular janitor and the dorms owner, who is his brother in law Keigo and his aunt Kana respectively, are traveling abroad in Hong Kong, China.
+Kosuke Makihara works as a substitute janitor of a huge boarding house called Sazanami Dormitory mostly consisting of young girls from grades of elementary school through high school, while the regular janitor and the dorm's owner, who is his brother-in-law Keigo and his aunt Kana respectively, are traveling abroad in Hong Kong, China.
 The story follows the lives of Kousuke and the girls and introduces each them one by one.

 Triangle Heart 3: Sweet Songs Forever:

 A mysterious organization keeps sending intimidating letters to Fiasse Christella, the principal of British Christella Music Academy.
 The purpose is to find the whereabouts of Fiasse's inheritance; although Fiasse already has a bodyguard, Ellis McGaren, she asked her childhood friends, the siblings Takamachi Kyouya and Miyuki to help Ellis.
-This of course is received by Ellis, as a professional bodyguard, with a cold shoulder.
-Kyouya remembered an incident that was happened several years ago, when he was about ten years old.
-This incident was actually aimed at Fiasse's father, senator Albert Christella.
+This, of course, is received by Ellis, as a professional bodyguard, with a cold shoulder.
+Kyouya remembered an incident that happened several years ago, when he was about ten years old.
+This incident was actually aimed at Fiasse's father, Senator Albert Christella.